 When teenage thief Jack Morgan is blamed for a crime he did not commit, he has no choice but to live in exile on a faraway planet.
 But while awaiting the perfect moment to return to his place on Earth, he makes a peculiar friend: Draycos, a crash-landed dragon of the endangered K’da species.
 In order to fulfill his mission and ensure the continued survival of his kind, Draycos must find a human host with whom he can form a symbiotic bond.
 Though Jack isn’t keen on giving up his body, he eventually agrees—but only on the condition that Draycos will use his influence to help him clear his name.
 With Draycos manifesting as a tattoo on Jack’s back, the joined pair set out to save Jack and the K’das futures before they both fall into ruin.

-This collection is a showcase of Zahn’s early short fiction, as many of these stories were previously published in SF/F magazines.
+This collection is a showcase of Zahn’s early short stories, as many of these stories were previously published in SF/F magazines.
 One highlight is “Cascade Point,” the Hugo Award-winning novella about space travel, alternate realities, and the people who experience both.
 In “The Price of Survival,” Zahn examines the ethics of draining life-sustaining fuel from the sun when it will incite disaster throughout the rest of the solar system.
 Meanwhile, the titular Hugo-nominated tale sees aliens identify their biggest enemies via board game tournaments.
 These stories, and the twelve others in the collection, all feature the twists, action, and suspense that readers love most about Zahn’s writing.

 Earth’s overpopulation has forced humanity to turn its eyes upwards and find salvation among the stars.
 But after launching vessels into space, they’re shocked to discover that others have beat them to the punch—many others, as a matter of fact.
 Various alien species have already called dibs on the best available planets, leaving human explorers with the crappy leftovers: the desolate and barren Astra.
 Needless to say, nobody is jealous when the Earthlings establish a settlement there and discover that its soil is lacking in minerals.
 But when someone stumbles across an ancient artifact that explains Astra’s bizarre conditions, this once-unwanted planet becomes the crown jewel of the galaxy...